Declan-Reid/Projects/README.md

 # 3D Chess, But with Minecraft mobs
 3D Chess, in which instead of having chess pieces, you have a minecraft mobs which walk and jump to their places.
 Should probably be made *in* Minecraft.

+# Jelly Physics
+Using the physics of JellyCar, make a game where you can possess objects, and move them to make a road for a car to cross,

+ADD MORE DETAIL HERE

+# MoldyyBot
+A discord bot for MoldyyBox (hence MoldyyBot).
+Used for general moderation, message and action logging, automatic actions, etc.